 - Explore LMC degree and minor programs online and in the college catalog.

 - Speak with fellow students, faculty members and your advisor to learn more about programs of interest.

 - Take advantage of self-exploration programs and resources through Career Services.

-- Meet with Laura Padgett, director of the Burton Center for Academic and Career Development, to develop a major selection plan.
+- Meet with the Burton Center for Student Success to develop a major selection plan.

 Certain programs such as Athletic Training, Education, Musical Theatre, and Nursing require special admission criteria into the major.
 Interested students are encouraged to consult with program coordinators early to learn more.Advising & Registration FAQ